Clariteia/minos-documentation/docs/quickstart/setup.md

 Before starting to think in multiple microservices, distributed environments and so on, it's easier and better to start by knowing what components are needed to build a microservice individually.
-For the sake of simplicity, each microservice can be seen as one small monolithic system that provides as limited or specialized functionality.
-Then, each microservice will probably need to interact with a storage system, contain some kind of business logic and expose that functionality over an external API, to be used by external clients and another microservices.
+For the sake of simplicity, each microservice can be thought as one small monolithic system that provides a limited or specialized functionality.
+Then, each microservice will probably need to interact with a storage system, contain some kind of business logic and expose that functionality over an external API to be used by external clients and another microservices.

 ## Dependencies